MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/test-nested-tabs.md

 # [Linux](#tab/linux/azure-portal)

-Content for the portal in Windows...
+Content for the portal in Linux...

 # [Linux](#tab/linux/azure-cli)